-For an off-the-beaten-track detour, visit Brukkaros - an enormous extinct volcanic crater and erstwhile home to a heliograph and a Smithsonian observatory.
+For an off-the-beaten-track detour, visit Brukkaros - an enormous volcano-like crater rising 600m above the surrounding planes and erstwhile home to a heliograph and a Smithsonian observatory.
 Both stations have been washed away by the sands of time but the clear night skies and endless desolation remain.

 The quiver tree - so named after San hunters were observed using its branches to make quivers - is an endemic giant aloe and the quintessential tree of Namibia.
 The country's most impressive stand of these striking plants is in the Quiver Tree Forest outside Keetmanshoop.
 Near the forest is the Giants' Playground, an astonishing outcrop of balancing Basalt Rocks rising out of the level plains, and the Mesosaurus Fossil.